[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 Days became weeks, and weeks turned into months.

-The school refunded Andrew, but he spent the money on a new case for the Pilar.
+The school refunded him, and Andrew spent the money on a new case for the Pilar.
 That duffel cash tempted him, much like Samil used to on dull days.
-Finally, he gave in and kept a ledger on what he would repay.

-A new bathroom, with a clawfoot tub, shared honeycomb tiles with a kitchenette that matka found unnecessary since her kitchen worked just fine.
-The final purchase was a hide-a-bed couch bought from a charity store downtown.
-The thin-cushioned nightmare looked great in front of that 36-inch TV his mom bought him for Christmas.
+Andrew’s final purchase was a hide-a-bed couch for the living room, found at a charity store downtown.
+The thin-cushioned nightmare looked good in front of that 36-inch TV that mamka bought him for Christmas.

-Renovations complete, Andrew began his shared life with matka.
+His renovations complete, Andrew began a separate but shared life with his mamka.
 He scored a bartender job at the casino where she worked; he didn’t want her to discover that dirty money financed the remodel.
-After a year of pretending to pay down his imaginary credit card debt, he submitted his two-week notice.

 Tonight was his last complete shift, and like the other three nights before, it tested his short-timer syndrome.
 Off-season weeknights at a casino moved slower than growing hair, but around eight, a family reunion floated in from the gambling floor.
 Not genuine casino people, they rarely tipped, and the women among them regarded the cocktail waitress and her skimpy uniform with a critical tenacity.

-The twenty-eight-year-old waitress du-jour, Jesse, somehow squeezed her thin frame into a thinner costume that found her behind the bar every ten minutes, adjusting her ample portions.
+The twenty-eight-year-old waitress du jour, Jesse, somehow squeezed her thin frame into a thinner costume, which found her behind the bar every ten minutes, adjusting her ample portions.

-A manly group lingered in from the poker tables, their dapper suits in line with their boss, a braided man who dressed like he owned the casino.
+Her manly group lingered in from the poker tables, their dapper suits in line with their boss, a braided man who dressed like he owned the casino.
 They were Jesse’s shade of comfort, and they drank often and tipped well.

 Andrew turned to look, but she grabbed his arm.